owlsdepartment/ovee/docs/reactivity/overview.md

 In version `2.1`, we replaced custom-made `Ovee.js` reactivity and use the one from `Vue 3` as it's fully independent from framework and is based on `Proxy` system: the same way we did!
 But maintaining so complex system, like reactivity, is tough, especially for a small team.
 So we choose to use tested and safe solution.

-In this article, we run over some basic examples how we can use reactivity outside of the components as currently, it's totally independent!
-If you're looking for a deep dive into reactivity system implemented by `Vue` team and how it works, we recommend you this article: 👉 [Reactivity in Depth](https://v3.vuejs.org/guide/reactivity.html).
+In this article, we run over some basic examples of how we can use reactivity outside of the components, as currently, it's totally independent!
+If you're looking for a deep dive into the reactivity system implemented by `Vue` team and how it works, we recommend you this article: 👉 [Reactivity in Depth](https://v3.vuejs.org/guide/reactivity.html).

 Here you can find API with list of all available tools for reactivity and links to specific places in `Vue 3` docs: 👉 [Reactivity API](./api).